nida78/wp-wiki-tooltip/readme.txt

 * the plugin comes with a [TinyMCE](https://codex.wordpress.org/TinyMCE) plugin that helps users creating the shortcodes
 * some new graphical assets have been added to support high-DPI displays (aka ‘retina’) and Right-to-Left languages

-= 1.5.0 - C5H10N2O3 | Glutamine =
-*Release Date - December 29th, 2015*

-* New feature: thumbnail pictures can be enabled and styled - both, globally and by shortcode
-* Minor bug-fix that uses the complete right Wiki URL when requesting the tooltip content

 == Upgrade Notice ==